Introduction to Project Outcome

 What’s Next and Getting Involved

-PLA believes performance measurement is a key next step in library development and the work already begun by the task force signals this commitment.
+PLA believes performance measurement is a key next step in library development and the work already begun by the Task Force signals this commitment.
 In June 2014, the PLA Board of Directors approved a three-year strategic plan with a strong emphasis on development of outcome measures, further supporting this work.
+Performance and outcome measurement is also a key part in PLA’s participation in the Global Libraries Legacy Partnership.